EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 At this point, the shell prepares to execute the command.
 The pipe is used to capture output, and `fork()` creates a child process to run the command safely.

-This step is invisible to the server—but essential to producing output.
+This step is invisible to the server — but essential to producing output.

 #### 3. Output Redirection and Command Execution